MIGRAINES & HEADACHES

 Dr. Hall suggests the following:

-• If you spend a large amount of time in one fixed position, such as in front of a computer, on a sewing machine, typing or reading, take a break and stretch every 30 minutes to one hour.
-The stretches should take your head and neck through a comfortable range of motion.
+• If you spend a large amount of time in one fixed position, such as in front of a computer, on a sewing machine, typing or reading, take a break every 30-60 minutes and stretch.
+The stretches should take your head and neck through a comfortable range of motion ear to shoulder, and chin side to side.

-• Avoid teeth clenching.
+• Maintain a relaxed jaw.
+Pay attention to and avoid teeth clenching.
 The upper teeth should never touch the lowers, except when swallowing.
 This results in stress at the temporomandibular joints (TMJ) – the two joints that connect your jaw to your skull – leading to TMJ irritation and a form of tension headaches.

 OFFICE HOURS